mui/material-ui/docs/data/material/guides/next-js-app-router/next-js-app-router.md

 The Next.js App Router implements React Server Components, a [new feature](https://github.com/reactjs/rfcs/blob/main/text/0227-server-module-conventions.md#changes-since-v1) introduced in React 18.

-To support the App Router, currently all components and hooks from MUI libraries (Material UI, Joy UI, Base UI etc) are exported with the `"use client"` directive.
+To support the App Router, currently all components and hooks from MUI libraries (Material UI, Joy UI, Base UI etc.) are exported with the `"use client"` directive.

 :::warning
 React Server Components should not be conflated with the concept of server-side rendering (SSR).
 So-called Client Components are still server-rendered to HTML.

-For more details, see this [explanation of Client Components and SSR](https://github.com/reactwg/server-components/discussions/4) from the React Working Group.
+For more details, see [this explanation](https://github.com/reactwg/server-components/discussions/4) of Client Components and SSR from the React Working Group.
 :::

 ## Using Material UI with the default theme